Council Notes from all over

 Councilor Williams, Councilor Osness.

-- Council Notes From All Over County of Wetaskiwin October 7, 2014 The following are brief highlights of the County of Wetaskiwin meeting.
-For more detailed information contact Frank Coutney, CAO (780) 361-6223.
-Late tax payment: Scotiabank in Calgary ...
+- Council Notes From All Over City of Wetaskiwin November 10, 2014 Wetaskiwin City Council invites the public to attend their regular meetings in Council Chambers (4705 -50 Ave).
+The following are brief highlights of the City of Wetaskiwin meeting.
+For ...